Best Pillowcase Sizes (in & cm) — Standard, Queen, King, Body (2026)

 • Case vs Insert: For high‑loft/down pillows, size the case up ~1–2″ to avoid an over‑tight fit.

-• Fabrics & feel: Percale = crisp/cool; sateen = smoother/warmer; linen = airy/relaxed.
+• Fabrics & feel: Percale = crisp/cool; sateen = smoother/warmer; linen = airy/relaxed — or consider a silk or satin pillowcase for a glossy, friction-reducing finish.

 • Care cadence: Wash pillowcases weekly; replace worn cases to protect the pillow.